Asif-Rumee/flask_mysql_autocomplete_docker/README.md

 ***docker-compose up***

 ***Step 4:*** Change directory to app/

 ***cd flask_mysql_docker/app***

 run python script

 ***cmd python application.py***

 ***Step 5:*** Open up the browser and paste the below url **http://localhost:5000/**

+Now you should see the wep app running.